Thierry Correia: Valencia

 On 2 September 2019, Correia signed a five-year contract with Valencia CF for a €12 million transfer fee.
 He made his Spanish La Liga debut later that month, playing the full 90 minutes in a 3–3 home draw against Getafe CF.

 Correia scored his first goal as a senior on 7 January 2021, closing a 4–1 away victory over Yeclano Deportivo in the second round of the Copa del Rey.
 His first in the league came on 9 May, in the 3–0 home defeat of Real Valladolid.

+Following the appointment of Rubén Baraja in February 2023, Correia became the undisputed first-choice.
+On 27 October 2024, however, he ruptured the anterior cruciate ligament of his left knee in a match against Getafe, being sidelined for the rest of the season.

 International career

 Correia earned his first cap for the Portugal under-21 side on 5 September 2019, in a 4–0 victory over Gibraltar in the 2021 UEFA European Championship qualifiers.